-The chancellor, University of Illinois at Urbana-Champaign, and vice president, University of Illinois, with the advice of the Urbana-Champaign Senate, recommends approval of a proposal from the College of Agricultural, Consumer and Environmental Sciences (ACES) to eliminate the Bachelor of Science in Agricultural Leadership and Science Education.
+(23) The chancellor, University of Illinois at Urbana-Champaign, and vice president, University of Illinois, with the advice of the Urbana-Champaign Senate, recommends approval of a proposal from the College of Agricultural, Consumer and Environmental Sciences (ACES) to eliminate the Bachelor of Science in Agricultural Communications.

-This proposal seeks elimination of the Bachelor of Science in Agricultural Leadership and Science Education (BS in ALSE) as part of the reorganization and renaming of the Agricultural Education Program and the Agricultural Communications Program, which is described in a companion action item and will result in a program called the Agricultural, Leadership, Education, and Communications Program.
+Elimination of the Bachelor of Science in Agricultural Communications (BS in AGCM) is sought as part of the reorganization and renaming of the Agricultural

+Education Program and the Agricultural Communications Program, which is described in a companion action item and will result in a program called the Agricultural, Leadership, Education, and Communications Program.
 Another companion action item requests establishment of the Bachelor of Science in Agricultural Leadership, Education, and Communications (BS in ALEC).
-The proposed BS in ALEC essentially offers a revised version of the BS in ALSE, capitalizing on the synergy created by combining and reorganizing the Agricultural Education and Agricultural Communications Programs into the Agricultural Leadership, Education, and Communications Program.
+The proposed BS in ALEC essentially offers a revised version of the BS in AGCM, capitalizing on the synergy created by combining and reorganizing the Agricultural Communications and Agricultural Education programs into the Agricultural Leadership, Education, and Communications Program.

-Students currently enrolled in the BS in ALSE will have the option to complete their program and earn this degree, or they may choose to transfer into the BS in ALEC and complete the new requirements.
+Students currently enrolled in the BS in AGCM will have the option to complete their program and earn this degree, or they may choose to transfer into the BS in ALEC and complete the new requirements.